Oklahoma City, Oklahoma

 There is also much more information and pattern choices at our liner site, PoolLinerOKC.com

+When it gets right down to it, other than liner replacement, as far as repairs go, there isn't much difference between an above ground pool and an in-ground pool.
+The difference is sort of like the difference between repairing a car, or repairing a riding lawn mower.
+Both are vehicles, one is just a little easier to work on.
+And when repairs are needed, they are just as important to the owner as are in-ground pool repairs.
 While Above Ground pools cost less than in ground pools, and the liners cost less, it is still an important purchase, and the life expectancy of above ground liners is about the same as in ground pool liners.
 All the things that give an in ground liner it's longevity also apply to above ground pools: Fit, Preparation, installation, and post-installation care.

 One thing that makes above ground pool liners less expensive is the fact that they come in standard shapes and sizes, so they can be mass produced.
-Whereas In ground liners re custom fitted to the pool, above ground pools are constructed to use standard sizes of liners.
+Whereas In ground liners are custom fitted to the pool, above ground pools are constructed to use standard sizes of liners.
 Even pools with deep areas use special, expandable bottom liners, but they are still stock liners to fit a specific size pool.

 Despite different outward appearance, all swimming pool pumps work basically the same way.
 They are what is known as centrifugal pumps.
 There are different pump designs for different purposes.
 A pump designed for an above ground pool should not be used for an in ground pool.
-Most above ground pumps are designed for flooded suction, where all in ground pumps need to be self priming.
+Most above ground pumps are designed for flooded suction, where all in- ground pumps need to be self priming.

 Swimming pool pumps are selected and sized with several factors in mind, including the size of the pool, and gallons per minute of water flow needed.
 Also taken into consideration is the type and designed flow rate of the filter, heater, plumbing, and other factors.
 Bigger is not always better, and it is wise to consult a flow chart and consider all factors when choosing a swimming pool pump.
 For more about swimming pool pumps and pump repair, use this link: